About

 Upon completion of the Minor, students should be able to:

-- Analyze and evaluate messages and interaction in interpersonal and rhetorical settings.
+- Analyze and evaluate messages and interactions.

 - Recognize and explain multiple perspectives in rhetorical and interpersonal communication theory.